 A Sanskrit phrase Vasudhaiva Kutumbakam is found in Maha Upanishad which means “the world is one family“.
 Our secularism promotes peace and harmony and India is respected for its age-old values of spreading peace through its philosophy of Vasudhaiva Kutumbakam.
 In India, all minority religions enjoy full freedom and in certain cases are protected.
 This is different in neighboring countries like Pakistan and Bangladesh which were once part of India but they later became Islamic countries.

 Secularism does not mean that the state is hostile to a particular religion.
-If a person is a Hindu, he/she do not cease to be a secular.
-According to Article 25 and 26, no person can do such religious things which affect the public order, morality, and health.
-However, there are certain events which shows all communities have always not lived with peace all over the country.
+If a person is a Hindu, he/she does not cease to be secular.
+According to Articles 25 and 26, no person can do such religious things which affect the public order, morality, and health.
+However, there are certain events that show all communities have always not lived with peace all over the country.

-The Britishers have applied a policy of “Divide and Rule” which led to a confrontation between Hindus and Muslims and resulted into Partition of India in 1947 as India and Pakistan.
+The Britishers have applied a policy of “Divide and Rule” which led to a confrontation between Hindus and Muslims and resulted in the Partition of India in 1947 as India and Pakistan.
 The partition has led to Hindu-Muslim riots which resulted in great loss of human life and property.
-Various other events like Massacre of Sikhs, demolition of Babri Masjid, Godhra carnage have revealed the weakness of the secular character of India.
+Various other events like the Massacre of Sikhs, the demolition of Babri Masjid, Godhra carnage have revealed the weakness of the secular character of India.

 Long-Term Remedy for Communalism